Catalyzing Affordable Housing Development

 2211 Douglas Street – Omaha, NE

 Front Porch Investments in collaboration with Together Omaha released a request for proposal to the development community to redevelop the 2211 Douglas Street site into affordable housing.
-Hoppe Development will transform a vacant building in Omaha’s urban core into a mixed-income housing community, with over 70 units for Seniors aged 55+ with designated affordability for 51% of the units integrated into a market rate condominium.
+Hoppe Development will transform a vacant building in Omaha’s urban core into a mixed-income housing community, with 73 units total.
+28 units (51%) will be designed for Seniors aged 55+ households earning at or below 60% of the area median income (AMI).
+The remaining units will be market rate condominiums.
 This redevelopment not only preserves affordability in a rapidly changing part of the city but also expands housing choice.

-The project strategically aligns with Omaha’s housing needs, ensuring that units remain accessible to households earning at or below 60% of the area median income (AMI) for at least 45 years.
+The project strategically aligns with Omaha’s housing needs, ensuring that units remain accessible and affordable for at least 45 years.
 Additionally, Hoppe Development is in partnership with an emerging developer from Spark’s coDA program, Donell Brown, also a graduate of Spark’s Developer Academy, to build capacity and equity in the industry.
 Pending disposition and the conditional awarding of Federal Low Income Housing Tax Credit funds, demolition of the existing structure is anticipated to begin in fall 2025, with construction anticipated to begin in spring 2026, and the first residents could move in by fall 2027.

 628 1st Avenue – Council Bluffs, IA